LogtalkDotOrg/logtalk3/manuals/_sources/userman/installing.rst.txt

 ~~~~~~~~~~~~~~

 Although is always possible to edit the :term:`backend Prolog compiler` adapter
-files, the recommended solution to customize compiler flags is to edit
+files, the recommended solution to customize compiler flags is to create a
-the ``settings.lgt`` file in the Logtalk user folder or in the user home
+``settings.lgt`` file in the Logtalk user folder or in the user home folder.
-folder.
 Depending on the backend Prolog compiler and on the operating-system,
 is also possible to define per-project settings files by creating a
 ``settings.lgt`` file in the project directory and by starting Logtalk from
 this directory.
 At startup, Logtalk tries to load a ``settings.lgt`` file